-RT 807 Safety Engineering
+MI807 Safety Engineering

 Classification of accidents, causes & prevention of various types of accidents, accidental enquiry- its significance and preparation of accident enquiry report.
 Accidental statistics- analytical and interpretation.
 Accidents costs, concepts of ZAP & MAP.
 Risk assessment and safety management.
 Aspects of human behavior in accidents application of loss control in safety, workers participation for promotion of safety.
 Crisis management and its role in safety.
-Rakesh & Prasad.
-Legislation in Indian mines- A critical appraisal, Ashalatha, !992.